 security system

-all connected to Wifi.
-These present a potential threat to my network - there are known examples of hacking exploits that can turn these devices into hijackers and therefore infect the stuff that matters, our computers, which have all our info, passwords, etc. Plus, my Chinese smart TV likes to "phone home" occasionally, and I wonder what it is saying to its parents, Haha.
+all connected to the same Wifi SSID.
+Some of these could present a potential threat to my network - there are known examples of hacking exploits that can turn IoT devices into hijackers and therefore infect the stuff that matters, our computers, which have all our personal info, email, passwords, etc. Plus, my Chinese smart TV likes to "phone home" occasionally, and I wonder what it is saying to its parents, Haha.
+Am I being overly paranoid?
+Probably - but if I can put those fears to rest, so much the better.

 One simple mitigation is to put all untrusted devices on a "guest" Wifi network.
-BUT - the Xfinity gateway I have does not have that feature!
-Incredibly, Xfinity instead chose to only allow you to enable a Wifi hotspot.
+BUT - if you have an Xfinity gateway like me, you'll find that it does not have that feature!
+Incredibly, Xfinity instead chose to only allow you to enable a Wifi "hotspot".
 Guests (or anybody nearby) can use this hotspot to get internet connectivity as long as they are Xfinity customers.
-I guess they were thinking this would drive more people to become customers, but why would I enable this on my gateway to share my WiFi, especially since it is useless for IOT devices?
+I guess they were thinking this would drive more people to become customers, but why would I enable this on my gateway to share my WiFi, especially since it is useless for isolating IOT devices?
+That, plus the fact that anyone outside my home would be out of range of my gateway.

 It is possible to put an Xfinity gateway into "bridge" mode.
-This essentially turns it into a dumb modem with no features such as a firewall, DHCP, NAT, or router functionality.
-I could then connect a Wifi router to it, which DOES have those features, plus guest network functionality.
+This essentially turns it into a dumb modem with no features such as a firewall, DHCP, NAT, or other router functionality (of course, they don't reduce the rental fee).
+A simple solution would be to connect a Wifi router to it, which DOES have those features, plus guest network functionality.
 These routers are commonly available for less than $100, depending on Wifi speed.
-Wifi 7 is now available, but very few devices support it (yet).
-This would allow me to put all untrusted devices on the guest network, effectively isolating them.
+Wifi 7 is now available, but very few client devices support it (so far).
+This would allow you to put all untrusted devices on the guest network, effectively isolating them.
 One potential downside of this approach is that Xfinity has been known to break bridge mode occasionally by doing equipment updates and resetting the gateway to a default configuration.
-This would be unacceptable since I am often away and rely on the internet to always be available for me to check on my home devices.
-On the plus side, the Xfinity smartphone app does allow you to place the router back into bridge mode remotely, but I would rather not have to worry about it.
-This would be the simplest possible option since it only involves the addition of one piece of gear, a WiFi router.
+This would be unacceptable to me since I am often away and rely on the internet to always be available for me to check on my home devices (those that don't connect via a cloud service).
+Should I be willing to take this risk?

-A possible next step would be to buy my own modem.
+A possible next step would be to buy a modem.
 Owning your modem (which must be compatible with your ISP) frees you from a rental agreement, although the break-even point will likely take a year.
 Most of the opinions out there on the web are that it is better to separate modem and router functionality.
 One justification is that modem technology changes slowly over time, and buying a DOCSIS 3.1 cable modem would allow for 1 Gb+ connectivity and be reasonably future-proof.
 Wifi and router technology, on the other hand, change rapidly, so replacing these functions may happen more often.
-Things get trickier if you are on fiber, but I am currently still on cable.
+Things get trickier if you are on fiber (requiring an Optical Network Terminator, or ONT), but I am currently still on cable.
+I "cut the cord" some time ago, so I only rely on streaming services for TV watching.

-So, if I decide to separate the modem and WiFi functions from the rest of the network, I need to look at routers (these are non-WiFi):
+So, if you decide to separate the modem and WiFi functions from the rest of the network, you need to look at dedicated, non-WiFi routers:

-One choice is to build a software/hardware appliance that can handle all the typical router functions: firewall, DHCP, NAT, and added features such as intrusion detection and VPN.
+One choice is to build a DIY software/hardware appliance that can handle all the typical router functions: firewall, DHCP, NAT, and added features such as intrusion detection and VPN.
 There are a couple of free open-source software options here: pfSense and OPNsense.
 OPNsense is a fork of pfSense and seems to be preferred by many.
 It runs on almost any computer platform with at least 2 Ethernet ports (in and out) and is typically used on microPCs like this one, which sells for $135.
+Since this example only has two ports, so you also need to add a switch for hardwired Ethernet.
 OPNsense seems to be very popular among network hackers.

 Regarding hacks and vulnerabilities, apparently, ASUS SOHO routers have been targeted recently (2025): see this article.
 Apparently, "state actors" have been planting backdoors in ASUS routers using a security vulnerability for some time in preparation for a massive global attack, and thousands of routers are affected.
 ASUS says they patched the routers to prevent further attacks, but the backdoor is reported to survive firmware updates and reboots.
 Sheesh!

-An AP (Access Point) would be a good approach for Wifi in addition to a dedicated router and would allow me to implement multi-SSID Wifi LANs.
-An example of an AP is TP-Link TL-WA3001.
+An AP (Access Point) would be a good approach for Wifi in addition to a dedicated router and would allow you to implement multi-SSID Wifi LANs.
+This is a typical application in business networks and mutltple APs are often deployed in commercial settings.
+One example of an inexpensive AP is TP-Link TL-WA3001.
 These are available used for as little as $30 on eBay.
-I like this idea since I could have up to 4 independent WiFI networks, allowing good isolation.
+This offers great flexibility since you can have multiple independent WiFI SSIDs, allowing good isolation.
+Other options are available - see my decisions below.

 Another WiFi option is to implement a mesh network.
-I have some experience with eero at another property, but don't like the fact that full management features require a subscription.
-Other mesh systems are available.
+I have some experience with eero at another property, but don't like the fact that full management features require a pricey subscription.
+Other mesh systems are available from the major network vendors.
+Mesh setups tend to be somewhat pricey, but have the advantage of complete, seamless WiFi coverage.

 Putting all this together is a pain, so is it worth the effort?
 Yes and no. Everything is a tradeoff.
 On the plus side, it frees me from Xfinity and provides a lot of added security and peace of mind.
 On the negative side, there is some work to get this all working seamlessly and ongoing management (updates, monitoring, etc.) requires effort.
 Plus, if something happens to me (the network admin), who could take over and understand or fix problems down the road?